rauchy/one-secret/README.md

     $ RAILS_ENV=production rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4
     > <OneSecret> Please enter your secret key: <paste your production secret here>

-Accessing secrets is the same for production, as your production machines would typically have `ENV['secret_key_base']` present.
+Accessing secrets is the same for Production, as your Production machines would typically have `ENV['secret_key_base']` present.

 ## Contributing